SSWConsulting/SSW.Rules.Content/rules/how-to-monetize-apps/rule.md

 <!--endintro-->

 Apps make money in all sorts of ways, even the 'free' ones.
-You need to choose the right monetization model for your apps depending on it's functionality and audience.
+You need to choose the right monetization model for your apps depending on its functionality and audience.

 ## Free vs Paid Apps
 Some apps require a form of payment, meaning you must pay for the app before you can use it.
-Others are 'free', meaning you can use the software, and all it's features, without paying for it.
+Others are 'free', meaning you can use the software, and all its features, without paying for it.
 These apps make money in other ways.
 The middle ground is called 'freemium', which is where you get the basic app or game for free, but need to pay to access advanced features.

 ## Payment Models
 Whether your app is paid up front or 'freemium', if you need to collect money at some point from your users, there are a few ways to do it: